tylerablake/website/_posts/2016-03-06-jekyll-and-hyde-blog.md

 title: Introducing Jekyll and Hyde!
 ---

-This is a test blog post about Jekyll and Hyde.
+Welcome!
+I am currently migrating my site to more of a blog site thanks to Jekyll and Hyde!